• Nutrition

 Most Interactive Exercise Bike: Peloton Bike

-With a footprint of 4 feet by 2 feet, the Peloton bike can fit in most small spaces.
-It can comfortably suit riders ranging in height from 4 feet, 11 inches up to 6 feet, 4 inches and has an adjustable seat and handlebar for a custom fit.
+The Peloton bike can fit in most small spaces with a footprint of 4 feet by 2 feet.
+It can comfortably suit riders ranging in height from 4 feet, 11 inches up to 6 feet and 4 inches and has an adjustable seat and handlebar for a custom fit.
 A near-silent belt drive means the bike is ultra-quiet when in use.
-The Peloton uses Delta-compatible clip-in pedals, so you’ll need cycling shoes to be able to use it, which can be purchased when buying the bike.
+The Peloton bike uses Delta-compatible clip-in pedals, so you’ll need cycling shoes to be able to use them, which can be purchased when buying the bike.

 Buyers can shop online or visit one of their many nationwide showrooms.
-Each Peloton Bike comes with a 12-month limited warranty, 5-year frame warranty, and 30-day home trial.
+Each Peloton Bike comes with a 12-month limited warranty, a 5-year frame warranty, and a 30-day home trial.

 Most Advanced Exercise Bike: MYX

-Its footprint is compact, spanning just 3 feet, 4 inches in length and 1 foot, 7 inches in width.
-It’s built for riders ranging in height from 4 feet, 11 inches up to 6 feet, 8 inches, and quickly adjusts for up to four riders.
-The pedals can accommodate both SPD clip-ins or regular athletic shoes, making it a great option for someone who doesn’t have cycling shoes.
-The ride is smooth and quiet, due to its mechanical-friction braking and 4-pound flywheel weight.
+Its footprint is compact, spanning just 3 feet, 4 inches in length, and 1 foot, 7 inches in width.
+It’s built for riders ranging in height from 4 feet, 11 inches up to 6 feet, 8 inches, and the bike seat quickly adjusts for up to four riders.
+The pedals can accommodate both SPD clip-ins or regular athletic shoes, making it an excellent option for someone who doesn’t have cycling shoes.
+The ride is smooth and quiet due to its mechanical-friction braking and 4-pound flywheel weight.

 The 21.5-inch screen uniquely swivels 360 degrees, allowing the rider to hop off the bike for other non-cycling exercises, which are included in MYX’s library of workouts.
-By adding on the MYX fitness membership, riders get unlimited access to a variety of fitness classes, one-on-one coaching, heart-rate data, progress tracking, and more.
+By adding the MYX fitness membership, riders get unlimited access to various fitness classes, one-on-one coaching, heart-rate data, progress tracking, and more.

-MYX is available to shop online where buyers can enjoy full-service delivery, plus a 30-day return policy and 1-year warranty.
+MYX is available to shop online, where buyers can enjoy full-service delivery, a 30-day return policy, and a 1-year warranty.

 Best Exercise Bike for Riders with Pain: NordicTrack Commercial VR21